Frequently Asked Questions

 CSB recommends that all participants bring a minimum of $800 once they arrive in the United States.
 This amount is exclusive of the housing expenses (first month rent and housing deposit) and transportation.
 It may take up to 3 (three) weeks until the first paycheck will be issued.

-If you are terminated from the program, CSB will enter this information into SEVIS and you will be expected to depart the United States immediately.
-You will not be entitled to the post-completion 30-day period because you did not successfully complete your program.
+If you are terminated from the program, CSB will enter this information into SEVIS and you will be expected to depart the United States within 48 (forty-eight) hours.

 The J-1 Summer Work Travel Visa Category is designed by the Government as a program that lasts for a maximum period of 4 (four) months.
 However, the dates on the Form DS-2019 may be less than 4 months.
 The dates on the Form DS-2019 are your program dates and they are based on the dates of your official vacation from studies and on the job offer.
 Your program end date is the end date of your Form DS-2019.